Healthy joints

 Personally, I find the foot and ankle lessons some of the most effective lessons for noticeable, immediate improvement in how I use the legs in the back!

 This lesson integrates the legs into the middle of the back.
 Notice how heavy your legs feel at the beginning compared to the end.
-This lessons offers a new appreciation for how the sum total of the joints of the leg influences our balance, stride, comfort, and mobility.
+This lesson offers a new appreciation for how the sum total of the joints of the leg influences our balance, stride, comfort, and mobility.
 I love all the wiggly, flowy lessons, of which this is one.

 AY244